 create db/migrate/20081103183911_create_statuses.rb

-As you can see in the listing generated a model file called status.rb.
+As you can see in the listing, the code generated a model file called status.rb.
 It also generated a fixture and a spec file as well as a migration file.
-We haven’t talked about fixtures but it’s a way of specifying data for your tests.
+We haven’t talked about fixtures yet, but it’s a way of specifying data for your tests.
 At some point you will probably need some test data for your tests.
 It would probably also be preferable if you were in complete control of that test data so that you can also test all the edge-cases or reproduce bugs in a repeatable fashion later on in the lifetime of your application.
 Fixtures allow you to specify test data using YAML.

 The second step is to define all the columns we need on the status model.
 We know which columns we need by looking at the model classes we created for WPF in chapter 4 or by looking at the xml for one of the urls on the twitter website.
 Listing 7.4 shows which columns to add to the create_statuses migration.
 The columns we have to add are bolded in the listing.